robbylew/robertlewisdev-v2/pages/index.md

 art: plum
 ---

-**Hello, I’m Robert Lewis**—a Dutch-born, American-raised Data Engineer dedicated to constructing and optimizing large-scale data infrastructures.
-With a B.S. in Statistics and Data Science from UCLA and ongoing M.S. studies in Computer Science at Georgia Tech, I blend analytical expertise with hands-on engineering experience.

-I design and implement efficient data pipelines and develop robust ETL workflows using cutting-edge big data tools and cloud platforms.
-Whether architecting data warehouses, refining real-time data streaming processes, or ensuring data integrity across systems, I excel in turning raw data into actionable insights that drive business growth.

-When I’m not engineering data solutions, I love traveling and embarking on adventures with my Australian Shepherd, [Hannah](/hannah).

-Thanks for stopping by—feel free to explore my [projects](/projects) or [get in touch](/chat) to discuss how I can help transform your data challenges into strategic opportunities!
+## Hey there, I'm Robert! 👋

+I'm a Dutch-born, American-raised data nerd currently working my way through Georgia Tech's CS Master's program.
+My journey started with a Statistics & Data Science degree from UCLA, and I've been hooked on all things data ever since.

+By day, I build data pipelines that don't fall over and ETL processes that actually deliver.
+I'm fascinated by the challenges of wrangling messy data into something useful—whether that's setting up real-time streaming systems or making sure databases talk to each other without throwing tantrums.

+When I'm not knee-deep in code or drowning in grad school assignments, I'm probably exploring a new hiking trail or playing fetch with my Australian Shepherd, [Hannah](/hannah) (she's my world).

+Check out some of my [projects](/projects) if you're curious about what I've been up to lately.
+Fair warning though—the cool stuff from my GT coursework is behind academic guidelines, but I'm happy to chat about them!

 <div flex-auto />

 ---

-**Connect with Me**
+**Let's Connect**

 <p flex="~ gap-2 wrap" class="mt--2!">
   <a href="https://github.com/robbylew" target="_blank"><span op75 i-simple-icons-github /> GitHub</a>